 Have you ever wanted to broadcast a live stream of your iPhone or iPad screen to a group of people?
 Or maybe you just want to demonstrate something on your iPhone to a single person?
 You can easily livestream iOS screens to the world either through the web or iMessages.

 You can now stream a Macs system audio directly over AirPlay without any third party apps or tweaks.
-The best part is that unlike AirPlay mirroring, the system audio stream should work on any Mac that can run Mountain Lion, not just 2011 model year and newer Macs.
+The ability to AirPlay audio is really great, and perhaps the best part is that unlike AirPlay mirroring, the system audio stream should work on any Mac that can run a modern version of Mac OS X, … Read More

 XBMC is a powerful free app that turns any Mac or PC into a full fledged media center.
 The newest version has been updated with a slew of improvements, but most interesting for iPhone and iPad users is the addition of AirPlay video support.
 This means you’ll be able to wirelessly transmit video from an … Read More